Maplewood, New Jersey: Local government

 The Township Committee is the legislative body of the municipality and is responsible for enacting the township's laws.
 The Township Committee is also an executive body.
 Under this form of government, the elected Township Committee sets policy and overall direction for the Township.
 The Township staff, under the direction of the Township Administrator, carries out Committee policy and provides day to day services.
 The Township Administrator serves as the chief administrative officer and is accountable to the Township Committee.

-As of 2025, members of the Maplewood Township Committee are Mayor Nancy J. Adams (D, term on committee ends December 31, 2027; term as mayor ends 2025), Deputy Mayor Malia Herman (D, term on committee ends 2027; term as deputy mayor ends 2025), Dean Dafis (D, 2026), Victor De Luca (D, 2026) and Deborah Engel (D, 2025).
+As of 2026, members of the Maplewood Township Committee are Mayor Victor De Luca (D, term on committee and as mayor ends December 31, 2026), Deputy Mayor Malia Herman (D, term on committee ends 2027; term as deputy mayor ends 2026), Nancy J. Adams (D, 2027), Jane Collins-Colding (D, 2028) and Dean Dafis (D, 2026).

 Fire protection in the township is provided by the South Essex Fire Department, which was formed in July 2022 as the successor to the former Maplewood Fire Department and South Orange Fire Department.